Full and Happy Bellies

 …when you can NOT get sick?

 Unfortunately, it’s that time of year…you know the one I’m talking about.
 The germy, sniffly, feel yuck time of year.
 Don’t join that party.
-Because we all know it ain’t any kind of party.

 So on that note, here are my best recommendations for fighting off the flus and colds and other gross mystery illnesses: